GiaQM115/CSEC380Group14/README.md

-# CSEC380Group14
+# BrickFlix

-Best Group Ever
+A free video-sharing platform built and maintained by Group 14.<br>
-BrickFlix
+Much better than ~~NoobTube~~ YouTube will ever be.